- Is the Library open to the public?

 The Library subscribes to a variety of databases, e-journals and e-newspapers that are either accessible within ISEAS compounds or a specific Library workstation.

-Once you have identified and complied with the access restrictions (i.e., within ISEAS or within a specific Library workstation), you can access them through visiting the Library’s “Subscribed Resources” webpage and clicking on each individual journal/newspaper/database hyperlink or by visiting SEALion and clicking on the menu options “Databases” and “E-Journals and E-Newspapers”.
+Once you have identified and complied with the access restrictions (i.e., within ISEAS premises, Library workstation or having ISEAS VPN access), you can access them through visiting the Library’s “Subscribed Resources ” webpage and clicking on each individual journal/newspaper/database hyperlink or by visiting SEALion and clicking on the menu options “Databases” and “E-Journals and E-Newspapers”.

-The “E-Journals and E-Newspapers” menu option directs users to a one-search publication discovery platform that includes all the E-Journals and E-Newspapers the Library subscribes to.
+The “E-Journals and E-Newspapers” directs users to a one-search publication discovery platform that includes all ones the Library is subscribed to.
 A hyperlink to this platform is also available on the Library’s Subscribed Resources Page.

 Can ISEAS affiliated researchers access subscribed online databases when they are outside ISEAS Library?

 The Library subscribed databases are IP based.
-As ISEAS does not implement proxy service, users can only access them when connecting ISEAS' network.
+As ISEAS does not implement proxy service, users can only access them when connecting ISEAS’ network or with ISEAS VPN enabled.

-Steps 1.
-Go to the online catalogue SEALion.
-Login to iLink (library user account) at the top right of the screen.
+Step 1: Go to the online catalogue SEALion.
+Login via My Account at the top right of the screen and proceed to click on My List.

-Step 6.
-You can remove some of the items in your booklist by selecting the check box by the titles to be removed and clicking Remove Checked Titles.
-To clear the list, click Remove All Titles.
+Step 5: You can remove some of the items in your booklist by selecting the check box by the titles to be removed and clicking Deleted Selected from Select an Action.

-Step 8.
-From the permanent list page, you can choose to view the list online, print the list, or e-mail the list to an address you specify.
+Step 6: From the permanent list page, you can choose to view the list online, print the list, or e-mail the list to an address you specify using the actions from Select an Action.

-Step 3.
-On the search results page or individual record of each title, click Keep for the items to be included in the list.
+Step 3: On the search results page or individual record of each title, from Select an Action, click Add to my List and the titles will be automatically added to the temporary list to be included in the list.
 Marked items can be unmarked by clicking Remove.

-Step 4.
-When you are done shortlisting titles, click on Kept that is found near the top of the page.
+Step 4: When you are done shortlisting titles, click on My List that is found near the top of the page.

-Step 5.
-You can remove some of the items in your booklist by selecting the check box by the titles to be removed and clicking Remove Checked Titles.
-To clear the list, click Remove All Titles.
+Step 5: You can remove some of the items in your booklist by selecting the check box by the titles to be removed and clicking Delete Selected.
+To clear the list, check the box beside the drop-down list to select all.

 Why are some materials not on open shelves?
 Can they not be brought up into open space for easier access?